minagawah/cra-ts-emotion-tailwind-solution/README.md

 I am installing them only because there is a part where you need to configure if you are using `tailwind.macro` in your app.
-More specifically, you need it when you were to use `tw` which is a macro syntax for applying [tailwind](https://tailwindcss.com/) styles within
+More specifically, you need it when you were to use `tw`, which is a macro syntax for applying [tailwind](https://tailwindcss.com/) styles within